yum-food/YOTS/README.md

 There's no reason why we can't make a GUI for generating and modifying the config file.
 This would be appealing to some users.

+### 4. Prefab support / modularization

+Right now the tool is designed to have one config per avatar.
+It may be useful to have one config per modular system.
+Moreover, users may wish to "bake" out the generated animator/menu/params/animations and distribute those with prefabs.
+Some support for that would be useful.